Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Introduction

-We study WWPD first as an individual property (Section~\ref{SectionWPDandWWPD}), and then as a global property (Section~\ref{SectionWWPDHypotheses}).
-The global WWPD property is designed to weaken several different aspects of the global WPD property, retaining enough properties so that the quasimorphism constructions found in \BeFuji\ will still work.
-First, we do not require a hyperbolic action of $\Gamma$ itself, only a hyperbolic action $N \act X$ of a finite index normal subgroup~$N \, \normal \, \Gamma$.
-Second, we do not require every loxodromic of $N$ to satisfy WPD or WWPD, only that WWPD hold for all the nontrivial elements of some Schottky subgroup $F \subset [N,N]$ of the commutator subgroup.
+We shall use a ``global WWPD property'' \cite{HandelMosher:WWPD} that generalizes and abstracts various features of the WPD methods in \BeFuji.
+This property does not require a hyperbolic action of $\Gamma$ itself, only a hyperbolic action $N \act X$ of a finite index normal subgroup~$N \, \normal \, \Gamma$.
+And it does not require every loxodromic element of $N$ to satisfy WWPD, only that WWPD holds for each nontrivial element of some Schottky subgroup $F \subset [N,N]$ of the commutator subgroup of~$N$.
 The global WWPD property also imposes similar conditions on the actions of $N$ that are obtained by pre-composing the given action of $N$ with inner automorphisms of $\Gamma$.
-For full details see Definition~\ref{DefWWPDHypothesis}.
+For the precise statement of the global WWPD property see Definition~\ref{DefWWPDHypothesis}.